 Diversity in organizational practices is a core value of Bridges to Housing Stability, Inc. resulting in culturally competent services, materials, resources, and programs.
 Our hiring and business practices appreciate the strengths offered through different backgrounds.
 Bridges is an Equal Employment Opportunity employer.

-This is a full-time (40 hours a week), salaried position.
+This is a full-time (40 hours a week), non-exempt position.

 Bridges provides medical, dental, vision, and life insurance, short-term disability, Bridges’ retirement account matching (up to 3% of salary), and flexible leave.